freifunk-saar/ff-node-monitor/README.md

 different version or a different distribution, you might have to change some of the steps accordingly.

-Make sure you have at least 1.5 GB free diskspace.
+Make sure you have at least 1.5 GB free disk space.

 ### Build Process